 South Central Wastewater Authority utilizes land application for disposal of generated biosolids.
-Revised Virginia biosolids regulations were approved by the Virginia State Water Control Board in September 2011 and while not all aspects of the regulatory changes were favorable, the regulations do not constitute any significant additional regulatory burden for South Central's biosolids land application program.
-The Authority advertised for Biosolids Disposal Services in 2018 and resulted in a 3-year contract with Nutri-Blend Inc. For FY2020, minimal biosolids have been maintained onsite.
+For FY2021, minimal biosolids have been maintained onsite.
 Nutri-Blend routinely hauls biosolids Monday - Friday depending on the weather.
 There have been instances where there have been large amounts of rain when they have requested to haul on the weekends.
 They have successfully hauled biosolids offsite within the 30-day contract requirement.